 Senate Bill 70 was referred to the Committee on Federal and State Affairs and a hearing was held on February 2nd.
 No witness opposed the bill.
 We thank all those who testified or sent letters of support.
 On February 8th, two small amendments were made and the amended Senate Bill 70 was passed on to the full senate with a recommendation that it be passed.
 On March 16th, Senate Bill 70 was passed by the Senate with a vote of 39 to 1 and sent on to the House.

 In the House, Senate Bill 70 was referred to the Committee on Federal and State Affairs and a hearing was held on March 28th.
 No opponents appeared.
 Meanwhile, a bill proposing a small amendment to the Open Meetings Act adding a new justification for closing meetings of the Governor's Domestic Violence Fatality Review Board had been introduced in the House on January 23rd and passed on February 22nd as House Bill 2128.
 This bill was sent to the Senate, where Sen. Francisco introduced, and the Senate passed, an amendment inserting the contents of Senate Bill 70.
 The contents of Senate Bill 70 were then replaced by the contents of a bill concerning the safety of amusement park rides (previously House Bill 2389).
 On March 29th, the revised House Bill 2128 was passed by the Senate with a unanimous vote.
 A conference committee then combined House Bill 2301, concerning open records, and House Bill 2128, concerning open meetings.
 The Conference Committee Report was adopted on Wednesday, May 3rd by the Senate with a vote of 40 to 0 and on Friday, May 5th by the House with a vote of 118 to 3.
 It was enrolled and sent to the Governor on Tuesday, May 9, 2017.
 The Governor signed House Bill 2301 on Monday, May 15, 2017.
-It will become law on July 1, 2017.
+It became law on July 1, 2017.

 We now have the challenge of getting our boards and commissions to comply with the amended Act.